Before we read First John 5:15 we want to

 died because they did not have the proper honor and respect for the death of

-and drinketh unworthily, eateth
+he that eateth and drinketh unworthily, eateth and drinketh damnation to

-Lords body.
-For this cause many are weak and sickly among you, and many sleep.
-In this context sleep speaks of death.
-When I have prayed for a believer who has
+sickly among you, and many sleep.
+In this context sleep speaks

-fallen into sin and do not see accomplished what I prayed for, one reason is
+see accomplished what I prayed for, one reason is that this believer may have

-that this believer may have crossed the line, and God has decided to take them
+crossed the line, and God has decided to take them on a path that will result

-on a path that will result in them leaving this earth before their time.
+in them leaving this earth before their time.

 Normally it is a good thing for a believer to leave this earth

 because then he gets to go to heaven because of Christ.
-Paul wrote, For me to live is
+Paul wrote, For me to live is Christ and to die is

-But you do not want to leave this earth until you have accomplished the work
+leave this earth until you have accomplished the work that God would give you

-that God would give you to do for His glory.
-What a shame and what a loss to
+to do for His glory.
+What a shame and what a loss to leave this earth without

-leave this earth without having done that work.
-It will be a difficult day when
+having done that work.
+It will be a difficult day when Christians are judged.

-Christians are judged.
-Many will lose rewards that they could have gained from
+Many will lose rewards that they could have gained from the hand of the Savior.

-the hand of the Savior.
-How ashamed we will be when we look into His eyes and
+How ashamed we will be when we look into His eyes and know that we failed Him.

-know that we failed Him.
-The Bible speaks of that day in First Corinthians
+The Bible speaks of that day in First Corinthians 3:14-15.
+It says, If any mans work abide which he hath

-loss: but he himself shall be saved; yet so as by fire.
+he shall suffer loss: but he himself shall be saved; yet so as by fire.
 It will be a fiery trial to stand

-through the trial of my works.
+going through the trial of our works.

 The Bible says in First John 5:17, All unrighteousness is sin: and there is a sin not unto